8 Riveting Reasons Everyone Visit The Lotus Temple, Also Known As Delhi's Undisputed Cultural Gem!

 5. The Central Hall Of The Temple Can Seat 2,500 People At A Time

-The temple sees a footfall of at least 10,000 people on a daily basis but you’ll never find the place crowded owing to the huge and gigantic peaceful interiors of the main hall.
+The temple sees a footfall of at least 10,000 people on a daily basis but you’ll never find the place crowded owing to the gigantic peaceful interiors of the main hall.
 There are nine doors that lead into the main prayer hall and all you’ll find inside are rows and rows of chairs that can seat around 2,500 people for them to sit at and pray in earnest.

 6. The Temple Has No Idols, Photographs Of Deities Or Altars